 2020-2021 (so far): not a great year for forming new relationships.
 That said, pandemic life does force one to square in on the ones that you already have.
 Cherish the good, out with the toxic.
 The same logic can be applied to our closets; celebrating the seams that mean something.
 That hold us together when life pulls us in all sorts of embittered directions.
-The clothes we wear, contrary to unpopular opinion, serves as a source of armour, art, comfort and identity (as new Netflix docuseries, Worn Stories, beautifully and humorously conveys).
-And now, after 95% of life lived indoors, the ‘all dressed up and nowhere to go’ disposition is rerouting itself.
-To ‘somewhere.’
-Yes, actual places to go, to see and be seen!
-Everyone will have their thing they’re looking forward to indulging in once more.
+The clothes we wear, contrary to unpopular opinion, serves as a source of armour, art, comfort and identity (as the Netflix docuseries, Worn Stories, beautifully and humorously conveys).
+And now, the ‘all dressed up and nowhere to go’ disposition is rerouting itself, to somewhere.
 For vintage shopping fiends?
-Let these fashion insiders inspire your next, post April 12th, weekend mooch.
+Let these fashion insiders inspire your next weekend mooch.

 “While I love how social media and digital platforms have made second hand shopping so much easier and more accessible in recent times, with search filters and carefully curated 'drops', I still really love an old-fashioned rummage.
 My very favourite London vintage shop is Somewhere in Hackney, an attic treasure trove above an equally brilliant mid-century furniture shop in a London Fields railway arch.
 Owner Mel just has the best eye, especially for early-70s glam (my spiritual era), and she manages to source pieces that feel fresh and current while also somehow timeless.
 Her prices are really reasonable, especially considering the £5-for-a-loaf-of-sourdough locale, and playing dress-up is very much encouraged.
 My favourite finds include a lilac felt baker boy cap, a highly kitsch gold necklace and an embroidered cotton shirt with vast balloon sleeves that I wore endlessly through lockdown.
 My best tips for successful vintage shopping are to keep an open mind, have an imagination (hemlines, necklines, shoulder pads – they can all be tweaked!), prioritise fabric that feels good, and give yourself time to comb every rail twice.
 You never spot the best things the first-time round.”